mvcisback/py-mdd/README.md

 `$ pip install mdd[nx]`

-then one can export a `DecisionDiagram` as a directed graph:
+then one can export a `DecisionDiagram` as a directed graph.

+**note:** for now, this graph is only partially reduced.
+In the future, the plan is to guarantee that the exported DAG is fulled reduced.

 ```python
 from mdd.nx import to_nx